 REST can handle multiple types of calls and return data in different formats.
 The client and server should be independent from each other as a requirement.

 For an example if we go to the website of an online store selling mobile phones and search a specific category by our choice, REST APIs are used to query the store’s database.
-Then, only the relevant result with mobile phones of customer’s choice is queried from database and parsed into the website via the API call.
+Then only the relevant result with mobile phones of customer’s choice is parsed into the website via the API call.

 All these REST API calls need to be implemented in the backend part by the developer.